-On 10 November, pilots flew to Qui Nhon to pickup the aircraft.
-The only significant missions before the end of the year were during the Battle of Dak To in late November and early December, where American units from the 173rd and 82nd Infantry received heavy losses from the enemy.
+On 10 Nov, pilots flew to Qui Nhon to pickup the aircraft.
+The only significant missions before the end of the year was during the Battle of Dak To in late November and early December, where American units from the 173rd and 82nd Infantry received heavy losses from the enemy.

 The new year brought the 57th its first bitter taste of war.
-The early morning hours of 10 January, an NVA sapper platoon slipped into the Gladiator compound and executed a well planned attack.
-All total, the NVA destroyed 7 helicopters and damaged several others; 3 workshops were burned to the ground and many vehicles were destroyed.
-More seriously, 6 Gladiators were KIA in defense of the compound.
+In the early morning hours of 10 Jan, a NVA sapper platoon slipped into the Gladiator compound and executed a well planned attack.
+All total, the NVA destroyed 7 ships and damaged several other; 3 workshops were burned to the ground and many vehicles were destroyed.
+More seriously, 6 gladiators were KIA in defense of the compound.
 NVA losses totaled 19.
 As a result of this attack, an all out effort was made to improve the perimeter.
-The 57th also petitioned the 17th Group to make 10 January the annual Organization Day to honor the men killed.
-The unit also named the compound Camp Pfeister in honor of the Pfeister twins, members of the 615th Transportation Co., one who was KIA and the other WIA.
+The 57th also petitioned the 17th Group to make 10 Jan the annual Organization Day to honor the men killed.
+The unit also named the compound Camp Pfiester in honor of the Pfiester twins, members of the 615th transportation Co., one who was KIA and the other WIA.

-Missions flown during January in II Corps supported the 24th Special Tactical Zone, MACV, Special Forces Boarder Camps, ARVN II Corps and the 4th Infantry Division in the Dak To area.
+Missions flown during January in II Corps supported the 24th Special Tactical Zone, MACV, Special Forces Camps, ARVN II Corps and the 4th Division in the Dak To area.
 At the end of the month, the Gladiators began preparations for assuming the FOB II missions from the 119th AHC.
 The 57th was to have the FOB missions for the normal tour of 60 days as all the companies in the 52nd Battalion participated in the mission.
-FOB consisted of supporting Special Forces reconnaissance teams which operated along Vietnam's tri-border within Laos and Cambodia.
+FOB consisted of supporting Special Forces reconnaissance teams which operated along Vietnams tri-border with Laos and Cambodia.
 The teams gathered intelligence as to the movement of NVA troops and equipment infiltrating the country along the Ho Chi Minh Trail.

-On the night of 29 January, small arms fire erupted all over Kontum City, with several Gladiator ships being fired upon as they returned from that day's missions.
-This was wrongly attributed to the ARVN's celebrating the arrival of the TET New Year.
-As the night progressed, the Gladiator compound and Kontum City were under siege.
+On the night of 29 Jan, small arms fire erupted all over Kontum City, with several Gladiator ships being fired upon as they returned from that days FOB missions.
+This was wrongly attributed to the ARVN'S celebrating the arrival of TET.
+As the night progressed, the compound and Kontum City were under siege.

 The TET Offensive had begun.
 For the next 6 days, Cougar gunships stayed in the air almost continuously breaking ground attacks and attacking mortar and sniper positions.
-They were also supported by the Gladiator slicks to provide flare support at night.
-The city was finally cleared of NVA on 4 February.
+They were also supported by the Gladiator slicks to provide flare support.
+The city was finally cleared of NVA on 4 Feb.
 Miraculously, no members of the unit were killed, although 26 were wounded.
 The body count of NVA reached 785 dead.
 Because of TET, the FOB missions were cut back, but reached full swing again near the end of February.
-The 57th saw its first combat aviation casualty on 19 Feb. as a lift ship was shot down in an emergency extraction of a FOB team.
-Although the pilots, crew chief and most of the team were rescued by the chase ship, the door gunner and other team members were KIA.
+The 57th saw its first combat aviation casualty on 19 Feb as a lift ship was shot down in an emergency extraction of a FOB team.
+Although the pilots, CE and most of the team were rescued by the chase ship, the gunner and other team members were KIA.

 March saw the Gladiators completing the FOB mission.
-The next several months the 57th supported the 173rd Airborne Division around Kontum, assisted the 4th Division in establishing Fire Bases along the Cambodian Border, in addition to its normal II Corps support missions.
+The next several months the 57th supported the 173rd Airborne Division around Kontum, assisted the 4th Division in establishing Fire Bases along the Cambodian border, in addition to its normal II Corps support missions.

-In June, the unit supported the 101st Airborne Division at Dak Pec and the 4th Infantry Division at Dak To.
+In June, the unit supported the 101st Airborne Division at Dak Pec and the 4th Division at Dak To.